 - a.
 The required and recommended minimum course requirements for the M.S. degree are summarized in Appendix II.
 Requirements include: course(s) in general biochemistry if not taken within 2 years of beginning the program, NUTR 510 or 561 (see below), 2 hours of seminar (FSHN 593, NUTR 590 or NUTR 591) and statistics.
 One additional course in general nutrition is also required.
 Approved courses in general nutrition are shown in Appendix III.
 NUTR 511 is highly recommended for M.S. students. - b.
-NUTR 510 is taught as five-week modules; each module is 1-3 hours credit.
+NUTR 510 is taught as modules that may be five weeks, eight weeks, or full semester in length; each module is 1-3 hours credit.
 NUTR 561 is taught as eight-week modules; each module is 2 hours credit.
 M.S. students are required to take a minimum of 3 hours of 510 or 561 modules.
 A maximum of 5 hours may be counted towards the M.S. degree requirements. - c.
 All candidates must enroll in NUTR 500 (Seminar) for 0 hours each semester that they are registered in the program.
-Attendance is required and sign-in sheets are provided at seminar.
-The seminar requirement for M.S. candidates is FSHN 593, NUTR 590, or NUTR 591, which instructs students in the art of seminar presentation and delivery.
-FSHN 593 is offered each spring semester, but should NOT be taken during the first year of the graduate program. - Nutritional Sciences courses may NOT be taken on a Credit-No Credit option.
-This includes courses taught by other departments, but which are cross-listed with Nutritional Sciences (e.g. FSHN 510 vs. NUTR 510).
+Attendance is required and sign-in sheets are provided at the seminar.
+The seminar requirement for M.S. candidates is FSHN 593, NUTR 590, or NUTR 591, which instructs students in the art of seminar presentation and delivery. - Nutritional Sciences courses may NOT be taken on a Credit-No Credit option.
+This includes courses taught by other departments, but which are cross listed with Nutritional Sciences (e.g., FSHN 510 vs. NUTR 510).
 Not more than 4 hours of

 - coursework taken on a Credit-No Credit basis will be counted towards the 24 hours total required for the M.S. degree. - e.
 A research thesis must be submitted for the M.S. degree.
 Details on the preparation and submission of the thesis are covered in Section J of this handbook.
 The thesis must be submitted to the committee at least one week prior to the final exam.
 The student may accumulate more credit in NUTR 599, but only 8 hours will be counted towards the M.S. degree.
 No more than 2 hours of NUTR 593 may be used in satisfying the required 24 hours of coursework (Appendix II). - f.
 Students are not admitted directly into a non-thesis program.
 However, an enrolled student may elect a non-thesis program upon consultation with their advisor and the Director of the Division.
 Students in a non-thesis program must complete 32 hours of coursework, 50% of which is at the 500-level (16 hours).
 No more than 4 hours of NUTR 593 may be counted towards the non-thesis degree.
 NO credit will be given for NUTR 599 for non-thesis M.S. students.
 At least one additional course in general nutrition is required for the non-thesis master's degree (See Appendix III).
+Students in the non-thesis program must also complete a comprehensive final examination.
+See Section I Oral Examinations.
 Students who complete the non-thesis M.S. degree may not stay in (or return to) the Division of Nutritional Sciences to complete a Ph.D. in Nutritional Sciences.